alchemy-color/color-negative-inversion/README.md

 1. A flat image can also be saved for further editing in Lightroom.
 Deactivate every layer above "Linear (negative) > Linear (positive)", save the image.
 Keep the "Negative Reversal" group active as it contains a necessary LUT.
 2. Open the image in Lightroom and edit to taste.
 3. This method allows for the usage of every Lightroom tool instead of Photoshop layers.
+4. Note that white balance editing in Lightroom won't be near as efficient as the 32 bit edits in Photoshop.

 ## Paper contrast LUTs
 file|function